 By implementing a short autolyse period before mixing, it was possible to reduce the overall mixing time.
 In doing so, excessive oxidization was eliminated.
 And as discussed above, having the appropriate oxidization when mixing means improved crumb color, flavor, and texture.

-I hope this guide covered all the basics of how, when, and when not to autolyse your bread dough.
-If there’s still something unclear, post a question below!
+I hope this guide covered all the basics of how, when, and when not to autolyse your sourdough bread dough.

 If you're looking to take your first step in using the autolyse technique, check out these recipes which use an autolyse: